aerouk/imageserve/README.md

 ## application setup

-N.B.
-The setup guide below is for Apache webservers.

-1. Extract the contents of the .zip archive into your webserver directory.
+* Drag the contents of the `public/` directory into your webserver (in a folder, if you desire)
-2. Ensure the DirectoryRoot for the webserver is set to the `public/` directory.
-3. Configure the values in the `app/config/config.php` to suit your webserver setup.
+* Configure the options in the `public/protected/config/config.php` file
+* Ensure the `public/images/` directory is writable by the web server

 ## ShareX setup